pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 parser: 'tree-sitter-mylanguage'
 ```

 * `scopeName` - A unique, stable identifier for the language.
 Pulsar users will use this identifier in configuration files if they want to specify custom configuration based on the language.
 Examples: `source.js`, `text.html.basic`.
+It will also be the root scope name used in syntax highlighing.
-* `name` - A human readable name for the language.
+* `name` - A human-readable name for the language.
-* `parser` - The name of the parser node module that will be used for parsing.
-This should point to the NPM package from which the WASM file was built.
-(This value is currently unused, but is required as a way of future-proofing in case Pulsar should migrate to a different Tree-sitter binding in the future.)
+* `parser` - The name of the parser that will be used for parsing.
+In theory, this should point to an NPM package from which the WASM file was built; in practice it can just use the name of the project that contains the lanugage’s Tree-sitter parser, whether or not it exists on NPM.
+(This value is currently **unused**, but is required as a way of future-proofing in case Pulsar should migrate to a different Tree-sitter binding in the future.)
 * `type` - This should have the value `modern-tree-sitter` to indicate to Pulsar that this is a modern Tree-sitter grammar, as opposed to a legacy Tree-sitter grammar (soon to be removed from Pulsar) or a [TextMate grammar](https://pulsar-edit.dev/docs/launch-manual/sections/core-hacking/#creating-a-legacy-textmate-grammar).

 ### Tree-sitter fields